Rise of mammals and early hominins

 Eocene Epoch, 55 Mya

-During the warmth of the early Eocene Epoch, there was no ice and plant life abounded.
+During the warmth of the early Eocene Epoch, plant life abounded.
 Placental mammals and the first primates appeared.
 As forests developed, mammals evolved to inhabit them, ranging over what are now Europe, North America, Asia and Africa.
 As greenery spread, photosynthesis increased and therefore so did the amount of oxygen in the atmosphere.

 There are numerous candidate fossils for the first primates.
 They include Purgatorius (Montana, North America, c.
 65 Mya, at the end of the Paleocene), Altiatlasius (Morocco, c.
 55-56 Mya), Teilhardina (North America and Asia, c.
 56 Mya), Notharctus (North America, c.
 50 Mya) and Eosimias (China, c.
 45 Mya).
 Altiatlasius is generally considered to be the oldest known primate, even though only a few molars and a piece of jaw have been found.
 Early primates were small, squirrel-like creatures, but their paws could grasp and their eyes looked forwards, thereby giving them improved stereoscopic vision, so they were well able to walk or run or climb in trees.